Hiroshi Kaino

-Hiroshi Kaino (甲斐野 央, Kaino Hiroshi) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Hiroshi Kaino (甲斐野 央, Kaino Hiroshi) is a Japanese professional baseball pitcher for the Saitama Seibu Lions of Nippon Professional Baseball.

 Career

-On October 25, 2018, Kaino was drafted by the Fukuoka Softbank Hawks first overall pick in the 2018 Nippon Professional Baseball draft.
+On October 25, 2018, Kaino was drafted by the Fukuoka SoftBank Hawks first overall pick in the 2018 Nippon Professional Baseball draft.

 On March 29, 2019, kaino pitched his debut game against the Saitama Seibu Lions as a relief pitcher, and won the game for the first time in the Pacific League.
 In 2019, the rookie year, he finished the regular season with a 2–5 Win–loss record, a 4.14 ERA, 73 strikeouts in 58 2/3 innings, 26 Holds, and 8 saves.
 And he pitched as a Setup man against the Yomiuri Giants in the 2019 Japan Series.

 In 2020, Kaino hurt his right elbow in spring training and spent the season rehabilitating his right elbow.

 And he had surgery on his right elbow on December 4.

 In 2021 season, Kaino spent the first half of the season in rehabilitation, but on August 15, against the Hokkaido Nippon-Ham Fighters, he pitched for the first time in 662 days in the Pacific League.
 He recorded with a 22 Games pitched, a 0–2 Win–loss record, a 4.35 ERA, a 4 Holds, a one saves. and a 25 strikeouts in 20.2 innings.